KaiqianZhang/momentum-former/README.md

 - `datasets/`: Contains the custom dataset class for loading and processing futures time series data.
 - `models/`: Contains the transformer model and the custom transformer layer used in the model.
 - `losses/`: Contains the custom loss function for optimizing the Sharpe ratio.
-- `utils/`: Contains utility functions for weight decay and trading strategy calculations.
+- `utils/`: Contains utility functions for weight decay, Sharpe ratio and trading strategy calculations.
 - `train.py`: The main script for training and evaluating the model across different years.
 - `requirements.txt`: Lists the dependencies required to run the project.
-- `README.md`: This file, providing an overview of the project.

 ## Getting Started